 Just like personal credit scores, the more vendors report a good payment history, the better the business credit will be.
 In most cases, small vendors do not report to reporting companies so a business should maintain a trade reference sheet that should have a minimum of three trade references which include their name, credit limits and contact information.

 Keep up to Date With Taxes

 File business taxes in a timely manner to ensure compliance.
 Failure to comply will have a negative effect on business credit.
 Businesses should file returns on time and pay what the business owes.
 In the case of a tax payment problem, they should seek the advice of tax experts.

-Business lines of credit - They offer high credit limits and lower interest rates compared to credit cards.
-They give large amounts of money but are restricted to business that are two years and older.
+- Business lines of credit - They offer high credit limits and lower interest rates compared to credit cards.
+They give large amounts of money but are restricted to businesses that are two years and older.